javascriptforartists/cheer-me-up-and-sing-me-a-song/README.md

 # Cheer Me Up & Sing Me A Song

-This projects use the [face-api.js](https://github.com/justadudewhohacks/face-api.js) project assess how you're feeling and sing you a song if you're feeling sad.
+This project uses the [face-api.js](https://github.com/justadudewhohacks/face-api.js) project to assess how you're feeling and sing you a song if you're feeling sad.
 Don't worry though—the page will stop the song immediately if it thinks you're angry about it.

 [https://javascriptforartists.github.io/cheer-me-up-and-sing-me-a-song/](https://javascriptforartists.github.io/cheer-me-up-and-sing-me-a-song/)